 Photos from the course

-We take between 3 - 6 pictures of each skipper (alone or in a group) and a group photo.
+We aim to take between 3 - 6 pictures of each skipper (alone or in a group) and a course-group photo.
 All the pictures from the course are uploaded to a secure site called Dphoto.
 You will be emailed a code which will allow you to access photos from the week.
 You can share to social media straight from the Dphoto site or download them direct to your device.
 Most images are fairly high definition – Size 2mb or more.

 Accidents on ICS courses are rare.
 We emphasise to the skippers and staff the importance of safe practices, and caring for boats and equipment.
 However, collisions do happen (especially in the beginner groups) and this sometimes results in damage.
 Insurance to cover the cost of repairs is therefore important so we recommend that every boat be insured by its owner with adequate third party indemnity.
 Although there is normally no further premium due*, owners of boats being lent / hired out should inform their insurance broker.
 If you are hiring a boat through us you don't need to do anything, all boats hired through ICS are insured.
 'Personal accident’ insurance is not arranged by ICS. *No further premium is due if insured through the Royal Yachting Association recommended insurance broker: Bishop Skinner & Co., telephone number 0207-566-5800 email: email@example.com, or through the International Optimist Class Association recommended insurance broker: Noble Marine Insurance Brokers Ltd, telephone number 01636 707606 email: firstname.lastname@example.org